Become a Social Media Influencer

 - You must bring in NEW CUSTOMERS to your business.

-- You must enable each of your CURRENT CUSTOMER to spend MORE per visit.
+- You must persuade some of your CURRENT CUSTOMER to spend MORE per visit.

-- Each of your CURRENT CUSTOMERS would need to purchase MORE FREQUENTLY from you.
+- Some of your CURRENT CUSTOMERS would need to purchase MORE FREQUENTLY from you.

 Business schools teach a simple calculation: Money Invested over a Time Period / Money Returned in that Time Period.